 - Personal information (like bank account numbers or social security numbers)

 This data is defined within the domain model and stored within the database of your application.
 To minimize the impact of this information when it is leaked, we recommend storing this data in a (symmetric) encrypted manner.
-The Encryption module available from the Mendix App Store provides a way to encrypt this sensitive information in a database record based on an encryption key that is stored at the Mendix application server.
+The Encryption module available from the Mendix Marketplace provides a way to encrypt this sensitive information in a database record based on an encryption key that is stored at the Mendix application server.

 7 Using a Third-Party Identity Provider